Copying Beethoven: Artistic license

 The working manuscript of the score of Beethoven's Ninth Symphony is attributed to two copyists, both of whom were male, not a single female as depicted in the film.
 The character of Anna Holtz is likely based at least partially on Karl Holtz, a young violinist and copyist who befriended Beethoven during the final few years of the composer's life and is said to have influenced decisions on pieces such as the Große Fuge.

 The violinist Joseph Böhm recalled that for the premiere of the ninth symphony, although "Beethoven himself conducted... the actual direction was in [another's] hands".
 Further, it is recorded that at the end of the performance one of the soloists (Caroline Unger) guided Beethoven to turn around and see the applause, so this phase of his life is rich with opportunities to embroider to create a storyline suitable for modern retelling.

+Reception

-Critical reception
+Critical response

-The film received a score of 59/100 on Metacritic and 28% rating on Rotten Tomatoes, with average score 4.76/10, based on 81 reviews.
-The reviewer at Time Out gave 2 out of 5 stars.
+Copying Beethoven has an approval rating of 28% on review aggregator website Rotten Tomatoes, based on 81 reviews, and an average rating of 4.8/10.
+The website's critical consensus states, "A pretentious historical drama that's ultimately a drag, despite Ed Harris' powerful performance".
+Metacritic assigned the film a weighted average score of 59 out of 100, based on 20 critics, indicating "mixed or average reviews".
+David Jenkins of Time Out gave 2 out of 5 stars.